 - Illness caused by exposure to toxic substances

 Many injuries that construction workers suffer can require weeks, months, or even years of treatment and rehabilitation, all the while the injured worker cannot return to his or her job and earn a living.
-That is why the Pittsburgh construction worker injury attorneys at Goodrich & Geist work tirelessly to ensure that our injured construction worker clients receive the full compensation and benefits they are entitled to under the law.
+That is why the Pittsburgh construction worker injury lawyers at Goodrich & Geist work tirelessly to ensure that our injured construction worker clients receive the full compensation and benefits they are entitled to under the law.

 Goodrich & Geist, P.C.
 Fights for Maximum Compensation for Clients Who Have Suffered Construction Worker Injuries

-At Goodrich & Geist, our Pittsburgh construction worker injury attorneys believe in fighting to get you the full amount of compensation you may be entitled to under the law.
+At Goodrich & Geist, our Pittsburgh construction worker injury lawyers believe in fighting to get you the full amount of compensation you may be entitled to under the law.
 When you are injured on the job in Pennsylvania, you may be entitled to workers’ compensation benefits, which can provide compensation for medical treatments for your injuries and partial wage replacement if your injuries prevent you from returning to work, or disability benefits if you cannot return to your old job.

-However, the construction worker injury attorneys of Goodrich & Geist can also help you pursue additional compensation if the circumstances of your injuries warrant.
+However, the Pittsburgh construction worker injury lawyers of Goodrich & Geist can also help you pursue additional compensation if the circumstances of your injuries warrant.
 For example, if your injuries are caused by a defective tool or piece of equipment, you may be entitled to file a product liability lawsuit against the manufacturer.
 Or if you are a construction worker on a roadside site who is hit by a negligent driver, you could file a personal injury claim against that driver.
-Our attorneys will fight to ensure you receive the maximum compensation possible not only for your medical treatment and lost wages through workers’ compensation, but also for lost earning potential and pain and suffering if you also have a viable third-party personal injury claim.
+Our attorneys will fight to ensure you receive the maximum compensation possible not only for your medical treatment and lost wages through workers’ compensation but also for lost earning potential and pain and suffering if you also have a viable third-party personal injury claim.